OpenXAI: Towards a Transparent Evaluation of Model Explanations: Overview of Framework

 \begin{mdframed}[hidealllines=true,backgroundcolor=blue!10]

-\texttt{from \name import Evaluator metric\_evaluator = Evaluator(inputs, labels, model, explanations) score = metric\_evaluator.eval(metric=`RIS') } \end{mdframed} \emph{\textbf{Benchmarking}}: As can be seen from the code snippets in this section, \name allows end users to easily benchmark explanation methods using just a few lines of code.
+\texttt{from openxai.evaluator import Evaluator metric\_evaluator = Evaluator(model, metric=`PGI') score, mean\_score = metric\_evaluator.evaluate(**kwargs) } \end{mdframed} \emph{\textbf{Benchmarking}}: As can be seen from the code snippets in this section, \name allows end users to easily benchmark explanation methods using just a few lines of code.
 To summarize the benchmarking process, let us consider a scenario where we would like to benchmark a new explanation method using \name's pre-trained neural network model and the German Credit dataset.
-First, we use \name's \texttt{Dataloader} class to load the German Credit dataset.
-Second, we load the neural network model ('ann') using our \texttt{LoadModel} class.
-Third, we extend the \texttt{Explainer} class and incorporate the code for the new explanation method in the \texttt{get\_explanation} function of this class.
-Finally, we evaluate the new explanation method using various metrics from the \texttt{Evaluator} class.
+First, we use \name's \texttt{ReturnLoaders} function to load the German Credit dataset.
+Second, we load the neural network model (`ann') using our \texttt{LoadModel} function.
+Third, we extend the \texttt{Explainer} class and incorporate the code for the new explanation method in the \texttt{get\_explanations} function of this class.
+Finally, we evaluate the new explanation method using any metric from the \texttt{Evaluator} class. \hide{ Then, they will need to fill a simple form, and provide the GitHub link to their code, a summary of their explanation method, and report the average and standard error values for each of the metrics.
+We then verify the submitted code and corresponding results, and add the new method to our leaderboard upon successful verification. }